 On this page, I describe my “organization” setup.
 Methodology, habits, how I use tools in order to get my job done and stay under control.
-I like to experiment new ideas, methods to improve the way I work.
-This post is updated periodically based on changes I make.
+I like to experiment with new ideas, methods to improve the way I work.
+This post is updated periodically based on the changes I make.

 First, here’re 3 key principals: habits, simplicity, digital.